helhindi/notejam/spring/README.md

 This repo is a modified clone of https://github.com/nordcloud/notejam It aims to add a provisional infrastructure to help develop against and promote to production.

+A minimal Github Actions CI job is included in `../.github/wokflows/maven.yml`.
+Worth adding that I have removed the `mvn test` job due to failing tests.

-The infrastructure is WIP and hence specific security elements such as CloudFront, SSL certificates and Ingress are pending.
-DB initialisation used public access (albeit temporarily).
-A specific To-do list is found below.
+The infrastructure is WIP and hence specific security pieces such as CloudFront, SSL certificates and Ingress are pending.
+DB initialisation uses public access (to be fixed).
+A To-do list is found at the bottom of this README.

 ![Alt text](./notejam-arch-v0.1.png?raw=true "Notejam proposed architecture v0.1")